dtrebilco/glintercept/Docs/readme.txt

 the 32 bit version of GLIntercept to debug 32 bit programs.

 Also note that the 64 bit version of GLIntercept still uses the dll name OpenGL32.dll.

+*Synergy Note* GLIntercept uses key presses when doing some logging / debugging.
+The software Synergy conflicts with the key reading - so disable Synergy when using these features of GLIntercept.

 ============================================================
 1) Quick start guide